Letters to the Editor

 practitioners running for president and only one academic.
 I do not know

 what happened last year, but this year we know (note: how “we” knew this back in 2009 I haven’t a clue) that the practitioners split the vote so that the academic got elected with 36% of the vote.
-Although I am sure that Adrienne Collela will do a wonderful job… most SIOPers would not be comfortable with the fact that she was elected even though nearly 2/3rds (64%) of the voters DID NOT VOTE FOR HER.
-They would be even more concerned if they realized that only about 10% of SIOP members voted—so Ms. Collela was elected by 3.6% of the members!
+Although I am sure that Adrienne Colella will do a wonderful job… most SIOPers would not be comfortable with the fact that she was elected even though nearly 2/3rds (64%) of the voters DID NOT VOTE FOR HER.
+They would be even more concerned if they realized that only about 10% of SIOP members voted—so Ms. Colella was elected by 3.6% of the members!

 We can’t control how many people vote, but we should be electing a President Elect as well as others by a majority of those voting, not by a plurality.
 Clearly we should be having a runoff.
 Why don’t we?
 I checked the By Laws and they charge the Election Committee (Past Pres, Pres. and President Elect) with running the election.
 I asked Dave Nershi for the Administrative Manual dealing with Elections and it says little more.
 If the Election Committee sets the rules, they can change to a majority election.
 It seems to me the Election Committee should do this immediately.
 Can any of you see ANY reason why this should NOT be done?